inaruml/drumkit/README.md

-# drumkit
+# 🥁 DRUM KIT 🥁
 I made a Drum Kit using Javascript!
 Detects mouseclicks and keypresses.
+Just press or click the letters to play a sound.